 In ML, for supervised learning, the access to, and the application of labeled data based on things past is necessary for the labeling of previously unseen data, for things in the future.

 The same is true in the case of unsupervised machine learning, where patterns are being characterized because there can be no assumption made in relation to the existence of labeled training data.

 Transform your business using Express Analytics’ machine learning solutions

 So, then, the obvious question – how does one go ahead in tagging labels to future data when there are no labels (diagnoses, classes, known outcomes) in the past data?

 Here are some of the solutions that combine algorithms and the techniques of ML to produce a neutral judgment in model development and progression, which eventually leads towards optimization:

-One drawback this model does have is a lack of personalization, but then again, we are talking of tackling the cold start problem, and not after the engine has been warmed and is running smoothly, figuratively speaking.
+One drawback this model does have is a lack of personalization, but then again, you are talking of tackling the cold start problem in recommender systems, and not after the engine has been warmed and is running smoothly, figuratively speaking.

-So, what relevance does this have to an algorithm trying to circumvent the cold start problem?
+So, what relevance does this have to an algorithm trying to circumvent the cold start problem in recommender systems?